-- Prizes must be accepted by the winners as awarded.
-First, second and third prizes are awarded per team, and will be divided as equally as possible among all winning team members.
+- Awarding of prizes: First, second and third prizes are awarded per team, and will be divided as equally as possible among all team members.
 The Mark Smyka outstanding presenter prize is awarded to an individual but in the event of a tie, the prize may be divided amongst the winners, at Brock’s sole discretion.

-- In order to be declared a winner, the selected winners will be required to sign a release indicating eligibility and compliance with these Official Contest Rules.
+- Declaration of results & distribution of prizes: In order to be declared a Winner and receive a prize, each winner will be required to sign a release indicating eligibility and compliance with these Official Contest Rules.

 - CONDITIONS OF PARTICIPATION

-- To be bound by these Official Contest Rules and the decisions of Brock University, whose decisions are final
+- To be bound by these Competition Rules and the decisions of Brock University, whose decisions are final;

-- To the use of your name, likeness, voice, image, recording, video footage and statements in connection with this contest and the promotion and exploitation thereof
+- To the use of their name, likeness, voice, image, recording, video footage and statements in connection with running and promoting the Competition; and

-- To release and indemnify and hold harmless Brock University, its advertising and promotional agencies, the prize suppliers, and all their respective officers, directors, employees, owners, agents, contractors, representatives, successors and assigns from any liability in connection with or arising out of this contest, the awarding of the prize, the use of any personal information or the use of merchandise purchased in relation to winning a prize
+- To release and indemnify and hold harmless Brock University, respective officers, directors, employees, owners, agents, contractors, representatives, successors and assigns from any liability in connection with or arising out of this Competition.

 - GENERAL PROVISIONS